 Visit this website to watch a video of wealth inequality across the world.

 Causes of Growing Inequality: The Changing Composition of American Households

 According to data in the National Journal, even as two-earner couples have increased, so have single-parent households.
-Of all U.S. families, 13.1% were headed by single mothers.
+Of all U.S. families, in 2021, about 23% were headed by single mothers.
 The poverty rate among single-parent households tends to be relatively high.